pjyoung1/suricata/doc/userguide/capture-hardware/napatech.rst

     HostBuffersRx = [4,16,-1] # [number of host buffers, Size(MB), NUMA node]
     TimeSyncReferencePriority = OSTime	# Timestamp clock synchronized to the OS

+If the system has multiple NUMA nodes you should allocate enough host buffers on each NUMA equal to the number of streams in use.
+E.g. if you are using four streams on a system with two NUMA's:

+    HostBuffersRx = [4,16,0],[4,16,1] # [number of host buffers, Size(MB), NUMA node]

 Stop and restart ntservice after making changes to ntservice::